keymanapp/keyboards/release/gff/gff_amharic_classic/README.md

 አማርኛ (Amharic) Classic Keyboard
 ==============================

-Copyright (C) 1997-2020 Ge'ez Frontier Foundation, SIL International
+Copyright (C) 1997-2025 Ge'ez Frontier Foundation, SIL International

-Version 2.0
+Version 3.0

 This is an Amharic (amh, አማርኛ) language mnemonic input method for mobile platforms based on a US-QWERTY layout.
 The package should *only* be installed on mobile and tablet devices.

 Technical Note
 --------------
 This package is identical to the `gff_amharic` keyboard where only the `.keyman-touch-layout` is different.
-The touch layout is the continuation of the QWERTY based touch layout provided in the `gff_amharic` package prior to version 2.0.
-The package is intended to provide the "classic" touch layout *only* and is *not* intended for use on non-touch enviornments.
+The touch layout is the continuation of the QWERTY-based touch layout provided in the `gff_amharic` package prior to version 2.0.
+The package is intended to provide the "classic" touch layout *only* and is *not* intended for use on non-touch environments.
 For a desktop version of the keyboard the `gff_amharic` package should be installed instead.

 Links
 -----